About Slovenia Self Drive no.3

 ** you could elect to save one night here if you stayed longer in Bled (or elsewhere) and just use this as a stopover en route to Istria.

 Today we recommend driving across the border into Croatia near the incredible landscape of the salt pans, a detour to witness this process and to pick up the local product is possible at the Museum of Salt Making.
-Once into Croatia head inland to one of our favourite places, the hill-top town of Motovun which is in the centre of one of the most productive traditional food regions of Croatia - truffles, olives, brandy and wine, mushrooms and so much more are all around you and in Motovun and the villages nearby you can taste and buy a wide range of them.
+Once into Croatia head inland to one of our favourite places, the hill-top town of Motovun which is in the centre of one of the most productive traditional food regions of Croatia - truffles, olives, brandy, wine, mushrooms and so much more are all around you and in Motovun and in the villages nearby you can taste and buy a wide range of them.

 * whilst in Motovun we suggest a truffle hunting experience and possibly a visit to the coast at Porec or Rovinj.
 Inland we'd also recommend Pazin which has a castle, museum and a zip-wire across the "pit" or chasm.